bcspragu/hackmentalhealth/README.md

       the frontend and backend dependencies, and logs you into your new Heroku account.
 1. Enter your Heroku credentials when prompted.
-1. Copy the `dev.env.example` file to `dev.env`, and replace
-   `INSERT_YOUR_TOKEN_HERE` with your "Client access token" from DialogFlow.

-At this point, your environment should be all set up and ready to go.
-Proceed to the "Running the Project" section and see if your setup is working.

 #### Method #2: Direct Installation

-TODO(bcspragu): Complete this section, include instructions for installing NodeJS/NPM, Yarn, Git, and the Heroku command-line tool.
+Instead of running everything in a Docker container, you can install all of the necessary software directly onto your computer.

+1. The main piece of software you'll need is NodeJS, you can find installers for all major platforms [here](https://nodejs.org/en/download/).
+NodeJS comes with [NPM](https://www.npmjs.com/), the system for managing packages and libraries in JavaScript.
+1. Now you'll need to open up a terminal, navigate to the downloaded project code, and run the following commands:

+   In Bash:
+    ```bash
+    # Install Yarn, which we use to manage our dependencies, and the Heroku
+    # CLI, which we'll use to deploy our project.
+    npm install --global yarn heroku-cli

+    # Install our backend dependencies.
+    yarn

+    # Go into our frontend directory.
+    cd frontend
+    # Install our frontend dependencies.
+    npm install

+    # Go back to the project directory.
+    cd ..
+    # Log in to Heroku.
+    heroku login
+    ```

+    In Windows:
+    ```bat
+    :: Install Yarn, which we use to manage our dependencies, and the Heroku
+    :: CLI, which we'll use to deploy our project.
+    npm install --global yarn heroku-cli

+    :: Install our backend dependencies.
+    yarn

+    :: Go into our frontend directory.
+    cd frontend
+    :: Install our frontend dependencies.
+    npm install

+    :: Go back to the project directory.
+    cd..
+    :: Log in to Heroku.
+    heroku login
+    ```

 ### Running the Project

+At this point, your environment should be all set up and ready to go.
+Now we'll try to run the project and see if your setup is working.

+1. Copy the `dev.env.example` file to `dev.env`, and replace
+   `INSERT_YOUR_TOKEN_HERE` with your "Client access token" that you got from DialogFlow.
-1. Open a terminal in the project directory and run `./docker-run-server.sh`
+1. Open a terminal in the project directory.
+If you're using Docker, run `./docker-run-server.sh`.
+If not, run `yarn exec nodemon index.js`.
     * This will run the backend server, which handles talking to DialogFlow for getting chatbot responses.
 It also handles the real-time communication with the browser via WebSockets.
 Additionally, it will restart the server every time it detects changes to server files.
-1. Open another terminal in the project directory and run `./docker-build-frontend-dev.sh`
+1. Open another terminal in the project directory.
+If you're using Docker, run `./docker-build-frontend-dev.sh`.
+If not, run `yarn exec ng build -- --watch`.
     * This will build static HTML, CSS, and JavaScript files from the `src/` directory, and place them into the `dist/` directory.
 It will also watch for changes to the files and rebuild the files when it detects changes.